| Jonathan Graham Harston|

 I am an avid Acorn user by preference and have a network of several BBC series computers at home with an SJ MDFS fileserver on which I do most of my work.
 I have written a lot of BBC and RISC OS applications as well as a small amount of DOS/Windows software.
 I have written and had published various publications on various subjects, mainly Acorn computing, but also geographical and historical subjects.
 I like messing about with maps and wandering up and down hills.

 From 1999 to 2010 I was an elected member of Sheffield City Council, essentially a full-time 50-odd-hour-a-week job for very little pay.
 Prior to that I have worked in various computing and IT jobs.

 I am also a qualified electrician to IEE 16th Edition and have general building maintanence skills.
 I do part-time property management of some properties which come available for rent from time to time.

 I went to Malin Bridge Junior School and then to Myers Grove Secondary School, both in Sheffield, UK.
 I attended Myers Grove for seven years, where I was a school librarian in lower school, and I administered the school computer system for three years.
 I was a member of the governing board for nine years, chairing the Site & Premises Committee.
 I was briefly in the school choir when I was an umpah lumpah in a BBC Radio 4 production of Roald Dahl's "Charlie and the Chocolate Factory".

-I studied Computing Science at Stirling University with minors in Education, Environmental Science and Japanese.
+I studied Computing Science at Stirling University with minors in Japanese, Environmental Science and Education.
 I got my Electrical Installation diploma at Sheffield College's Loxley Centre (which used to be Stannington College).
 I live in Walkley, Sheffield where, apparently, John Shuttleworth lives.